Scale error: Rosengren et al. 2009

 Additional studies were conducted to document and quantify how often scale errors were committed by children daily.
-Rosengren et. al (2009) instructed parent participants to observe their children and note when they engaged in a scale error.
+Rosengren et al. (2009) instructed parent participants to observe their children and note when they engaged in a scale error.
 Parents were also instructed to differentiate between a scale error and pretense, or pretend play.

-Rosengren et. al (2009) found that almost all parents documented an instance of scale error in their children.
+Rosengren et al. (2009) found that almost all parents documented an instance of scale error in their children.
 These results concluded that children will and do commit scale errors in early childhood.
+Specifically, 29 out of 30 parents reported at least one scale error, with an average of 3.2 scale errors per child.
+The frequency of errors appeared highest between 16 and 24 months, declining by around 27 months.

 Ware et al. 2010

 In order to provide evidence of scale error prevalence outside of the laboratory, Ware et al. (2010) conducted multiple studies to explore the presence of scale errors in children's daily lives.

 Throughout 2 studies, researchers had participants complete internet surveys questioning if the participant had ever seen a child engage in a scale error.
 Responses were screened and in the second study participants were interviewed through a secondary phone call about the incident they had identified.

 Ware et al. (2010) concluded that scale errors occurred both in and out of the laboratory setting.
 The study provided the first evidence of children making scale errors outside of the laboratory setting.
+The findings also demonstrated that prior exposure to full-sized objects is not a necessary condition for scale errors to occur in everyday life.

+Prevalence estimates

+Prevalence estimates vary substantially by methodology.
+Ware et al. (2010) reported an 18% rate from retrospective online surveys, while Rosengren et al. (2009) found 97% when parents kept prospective real-time diaries.
+This disparity reflects how methodology shapes findings: retrospective surveys are prone to recall bias for infrequent behaviours, whereas prospective diaries capture events as they occur.
+Ishibashi et al. (2021) further confirmed that scale errors occur in classroom and home settings without prior lab-based priming.

+Individual differences

+Scale error frequency varies considerably between children.
+Rosengren, Schein, and Gutiérrez (2010) found that one child produced 16 errors while others produced only one or none, and counter-intuitively, extended exposure to replica objects was initially associated with increased rather than decreased error rates.

+Ishibashi and Uehara (2020) found that children who produced scale errors engaged in significantly less pretend play with miniature toys, while those without scale errors rapidly adjusted their behaviour, treating miniature objects as toys rather than functional objects.
+This suggests that flexible representational shifting, the capacity underlying symbolic play, may be what scale error producers lack.